valence-discovery/M2D2-meetings/README.md

-# Website: Montreal AI for Drug Discovery meetings
+# Website: M<>ontreal AI for Drug Discovery meetings

 Credits to: